LawyerN/InterbSwiftCodesProject/README.md

 Each user should create their own .env locally or in a CI/CD environment.
 ### 🤖 AI Support

-PDuring this project, I used ChatGPT to help with:
+During this project, I used ChatGPT to help with:

 - refining validation logic,